 - Although civil unrest is generally not a problem in Estonia, you should avoid demonstrations and large public gatherings as they may turn violent.

-- Australia has a Consulate in Tallinn, headed by an Honorary Consul, which provides limited consular assistance (not including the issue of passports).
+- Australia has a Consulate in Tallinn which provides limited consular assistance (not including visa and immigration services, the issue of passports or notarial services).
 The Australian Embassy in Sweden provides full consular assistance to Australians in Estonia.

 - Be a smart traveller.
 Before heading overseas:

 - organise comprehensive travel insurance and check what circumstances and activities are not covered by your policy

 - register your travel and contact details, so we can contact you in an emergency